netanel-haber/profile/content/en/blog/Concurrency.md

 [^3]: Although you would be hard pressed to justify the semantics, based on needle-thin differences between the dictionary definitions of some of the above terms.
 [^4]: I think that for programmers such as I, who have written only consumers - programs that consume computing power - it may be harder to understand this perspective.
 Once you write a provider, such as an operating system, you suddenly understand this.
 You own **all** of the resources - so when you parallelize management processes you'll notice you're stepping on your own toes - all of your programs are standing in line for water.
 Then, you will stop thinking of parallelizing as a free lunch.
 [^5]: We can also quantify CPU usage as energy expenditure to further illustrate the point.
 There is no "free" energy - to this end, parallelizing CPU-bound programs cannot save energy.
 Obviously, async code cannot save energy as well - but it **can** minimize wasting energy.
 The most concise (but, in reality, wrong) framing of this idea is that the ideal program is only bound by CPU usage.
 Obviously, this program doesn't exist, except in theory.
 I/O includes loading the next CPU instructions and reading registers as well, for example.
 In addition, These are not the only two bounds a program may have, for example another very important bound is memory.
+[^6]: Assuming only one line of Python code is running allows the writers of python interpreters to write simpler implementations.
+Trouble is, years later multi-threaded parallelization became very important in all of programming.
+Now, existing Python implementations such as CPython are in trouble because the one-line assumption is fundamentally baked in to the underlying C and lifting the GIL would break the interpreter.
+The ["Gilectomy"](https://www.youtube.com/watch?v=B_cQ0ykux_4), an attempt to remove the GIL from CPython, is a demonstration to that effect.
+[^7]: This allows us to transform nested callbacks into a list, eliminating callback nesting.
+Not much later, the language introduced a syntactical wrapper for the promise API that uses the <term>await</term> keyword.
+This is an adoption of [syntax](https://en.wikipedia.org/wiki/Async/await) common to many languages, which enabled giving asynchronous code a synchronous look, therefore arguably improving readability.